 Would you like to serve the parish community at Mass?

-- Access your ministry schedule on your iphone or Android devise!
-Download the app now at the Apple itunes app or Google Play stores.
-Parish code is: svdphb.
+- Access your ministry schedule on your iPhone or Android device!
+Search for Ministry Scheduler Pro and download the app now at the Apple iTunes app or Google Play stores.
+The parish code is: svdphb.